Parkinson’s disease is a disorder of the brain that gets worse over time. Symptoms include tremors, stiffness or rigidity, and slowness of movement.

 - Emotional changes.

-It is not known why this occurs but several possible causes have been studied:
+It is not known why dopamine-producing nerve cells die but several possible causes have been studied:

 Specific gene mutations that can cause Parkinson's disease have been identified but these are uncommon, except in rare cases with many family members affected by Parkinson's disease.
 There also exist certain gene variations that appear to increase the risk of Parkinson's disease.

-Despite no conclusive evidence that this is a cause, some scientists believe that an internal or external toxin affects the body’s ability to produce dopamine.
+Despite no conclusive evidence that this is a cause, some scientists believe that exposure to pesticides, herbicides, and insecticides may be associated with the development of Parkinson’s disease.

-One theory is that in some individuals, for some unknown reason, the normal, age-related death of the neurones that produce dopamine is accelerated.
+One theory is that in some individuals, for some unknown reason, the normal, age-related death of the nerve cells that produce dopamine is accelerated.

-Some researchers believe that the neurones that produce dopamine die due to the activity of free radicals.
-Free radicals are potentially damaging molecules produced in the body during normal chemical reactions.
+Some researchers believe that the nerve cells that produce dopamine die due to the activity of free radicals.
+Free radicals are potentially-damaging molecules produced in the body during normal chemical reactions.

 Many changes occur in the brains of people with Parkinson's disease.
 One of these changes is the presence of Lewy bodies, which are abnormal clumps of protein within brain cells.
 Lewy bodies are believed to hold an important clue to the cause of Parkinson's disease.